2012 Stanley Cup playoffs: Conference finals

-Eastern Conference Final
+Eastern Conference final

 (1) New York Rangers vs. (6) New Jersey Devils

-This was the sixth playoff series between these two teams, with New Jersey's only win coming from a sweep of the Rangers in the 2006 Eastern Conference Quarterfinals.
-The Devils and the Rangers last met in the 2008 Eastern Conference Quarterfinals, which the Rangers won in five games.
+This was the sixth playoff series between these two rivals with New York winning four of the five previous series.
+They last met in the 2008 Eastern Conference quarterfinals, which the Rangers won in five games.
 The teams split this year's six-game regular season series.
 In 1994, the Rangers and the Devils also met in the Eastern Conference Final, with New York prevailing in seven games, en route to winning the 1994 Stanley Cup.
-The Devils reached the Conference Finals for the first time since beating the Mighty Ducks of Anaheim in the 2003 Stanley Cup Finals, while the Rangers reached the Conference Finals for the first time since 1997, when they lost to rival Philadelphia Flyers.
+The Devils reached the conference finals for the first time since beating the Mighty Ducks of Anaheim in the 2003 Stanley Cup Finals, while the Rangers reached the conference finals for the first time since 1997, when they lost to rival Philadelphia Flyers.

 The Rangers scored three unanswered goals in the third period, and goaltender Henrik Lundqvist stopped all 21 New Jersey shots, to take game one, 3–0.
 In game two, David Clarkson's score early in the third period broke a 2–2 tie to give the Devils a 3–2 victory.
 Game three then ended up being similar to game one, as New York scored another three unanswered goals in the third period, and Lundqvist stopped all 37 New Jersey shots, en route to a second 3–0 win in this series.
 With his fifth goal of the playoffs in game three, Rangers rookie forward Chris Kreider set an NHL record for goals and points (5 goals, 7 points) for a player in the playoffs before his first regular season game.

 New Jersey then took game four, 4–1, as Devils goaltender Martin Brodeur made 28 saves and Zach Parise scored two goals.
 Game five ended up being a wild contest, as New Jersey scored three unanswered goals in the first period before New York tied it up early in the third period.
 Ryan Carter then scored at 15:36 of the third period, and Zach Parise added an empty-net goal, to give the Devils the 5–3 win.
 Adam Henrique's goal at 1:03 of overtime of game six then gave New Jersey a 3–2 victory to win the series.
+The Devils' did not win another playoff series until 2023 when they defeated the Rangers in seven games.